ddbj/www/_faq/en/lost-correspondence-e.md

 lang: en
 ---

-Please contact us from [contact form](/contact-ddbj-e.html#to-ddbj) by selecting the item, "Updating Submitted Data" with following items;
+Please contact us from [contact form](/contact-ddbj-e.html) by selecting the item "Updating Submitted Data" with following items.
 - E-mail address of contact person
 - Accession numbers or EntryIDs

-We will reply with contents of your data.
+We will answer about your data.